MarcelWydrzynski/News-Website-CMS/README.md

 News Website CMS

-A full-stack news website with a built-in content management system (CMS).
+News Website CMS is a full-stack news platform featuring a built-in content management system (CMS) that empowers admins and authors to efficiently manage content.
+Users with admin or author privileges can create accounts, securely log in, publish and edit news articles, upload and organize images, and add or remove authors, all through a user-friendly and intuitive admin interface.

-Admins and authors can create accounts, log in, publish and manage news articles, manage images, and add or remove authors — all through an intuitive admin interface.
-Meanwhile, regular users enjoy a clean, responsive front-end to browse and read articles.
+Meanwhile, regular visitors can enjoy a clean, modern, and fully responsive front-end, allowing them to browse articles seamlessly across devices.
+To enhance the user experience, the website also provides real-time cryptocurrency price updates and a weather forecast feature, making the platform not only a news hub but also an informative, interactive, and engaging destination.

-Additionally, users can check the latest cryptocurrency prices and view a weather forecast, making the website more interactive and informative.
+The backend is powered by Supabase, which handles authentication, data storage, and real-time updates for articles, images, and user management, ensuring a robust and scalable system.

 ## 🚀 Features